wouterbulten/wouterbulten.github.io/_posts/tech/2019-01-27-home-assistant-smart-home-setup.md

   <div class="hw-image"><img src="/assets/images/ha/hardware/raspberrypi.jpg"></div>
   <div class="hw-info">
     <h4>Raspberry Pi 3B+ &amp; ConBee</h4>
     <p>My main Zigbee hub using software from Dresden Electronics.
-The ConBee/RaspBee is compatible with most of devices of Hue, Osram, Innr, Ikea and Xiaomi.</p>
+The ConBee/RaspBee is compatible with most of devices of Hue, Osram, Innr, Ikea and Xiaomi.
+I've chosen for the USB version so that I can always switch to another device if needed.</p>
   </div>
   <div class="hw-source">
     Hardware: